-If you're planning to make use of a free SMS website to send texts, be sure to check how your data (and any recipient data) will be used and whether it will be kept safe.
-One more important thing to note is that free web-based applications struggle with delivery quality.
-So, if you plan to send business-critical messages, we recommend going with a paid service provider.
+If you're planning to use a free SMS website to send texts, be sure to check how your data (and any recipient data) will be used and whether it will be kept safe.
+Another important thing to note is that free web-based applications struggle with quality and deliverability.
+The user interface is often borderline unusable.
+So if you plan to send business-critical messages, we recommend going with a paid service provider.

 Text from your computer with Messente

 Messente's SMS software for PC allows you to send a wide range of texts to customers' phones right from your desktop.
-Send SMS order confirmations, delivery updates, customer service messages and marketing campaigns in bulk, and at the right time, in just a few clicks.
+Send timely SMS order confirmations, delivery updates, customer service messages, and marketing communications in bulk, all in a few clicks.

 Two-way messaging is supported so customers can reply and interact using shortcodes or long codes, and you can view your campaign stats in an easy-to-use dashboard.
 Messente is built to scale and will grow with your business, no matter the volume of texts you need to send.